turingschool/lesson_plans/ruby_02-web_applications_with_ruby/revisiting-git-workflows-module-2.markdown

 Start a public gist and make some notes about git-related issues you encountered in your recent projects.
 Answer the following questions:

-* Find an example commit from your Traffic Spy project which was dealing exclusively with a Git problem rather than a feature or bugfix (e.g.
+* Find an example commit from your Rush Hour project which was dealing exclusively with a Git problem rather than a feature or bugfix (e.g.
 "Fix merge commit", "Really add file...", "Merge master multiple times in a row", etc)